-Chapter 6: What you pay for your Medicare and TennCare prescription drugs
+Chapter 6: What you pay for your Medicare and TennCare drugs

-This chapter tells what you pay for your outpatient prescription drugs.
+This chapter tells what you pay for your outpatient drugs.
 By "drugs," we mean:

-- Medicare Part D prescription drugs, and - Drugs and items covered under Medicaid, and - Because you are eligible for TennCare you get "Extra Help" from Medicare to help pay for your Medicare Part D prescription drugs.
+- · Medicare Part D drugs, and - Drugs and items covered under Medicaid, and

+Because you're eligible for TennCare you get Extra Help from Medicare to help pay for your Medicare Part D drugs.
 We sent you a separate insert, called the "Evidence of Coverage Rider for People Who Get Extra Help Paying for Prescription Drugs" (also known as the "Low Income Subsidy Rider" or the LIS Rider"), which tells you about your drug coverage.
 If you don't have this insert, please call Member Service and ask for the "LIS Rider."

-Extra Help is a Medicare program that helps people with limited incomes and resources reduce Medicare Part D prescription drug costs, such as premiums, deductibles, and copays.
+Extra Help is a Medicare program that helps people with limited incomes and resources reduce Medicare Part D drug costs, such as premiums, deductibles, and copays.
 Extra Help is also called the "Low-Income Subsidy," or "LIS."

-Other key terms and their definitions appear in alphabetical order in the last chapter of your Evidence of Coverage.
+Other key terms and their definitions appear in alphabetical order in the last chapter of this Evidence of Coverage.

-To learn more about prescription drugs, you can look in these places:
+To learn more about drugs, you can look in these places:

 - Our List of Covered Drugs.

-- We call this the "Drug List."
+- We call this the Drug List.
 It tells you:

 - Which drugs we pay for

-- Which of the tiers each drug is in
+- Which of the 4 tiers each drug is in

 - If there are any limits on the drugs

 - o If you need a copy of our Drug List, call Member Service.
 You can also find the most current copy of our Drug List on our website at bluecareplus.bcbst.com.

-- Chapter 5 of your Evidence of Coverage.
+- Chapter 5 of this Evidence of Coverage.

-- o It tells how to get your outpatient prescription drugs through our plan.
+- o It tells how to get your outpatient drugs through our plan.

 - It includes rules you need to follow.
-It also tells which types of prescription drugs our plan does not cover. - When you use the plan's "Real Time Benefit Tool" to look up drug coverage (refer to Chapter 5, Section B2), the cost shown is provided in "real time" meaning the cost displayed in the tool reflects a moment in time to provide an estimate of the out-ofpocket costs you are expected to pay.
-You can call or Member Services for more information. - Our Provider and Pharmacy Directory. - In most cases, you must use a network pharmacy to get your covered drugs.
+It also tells which types of drugs our plan doesn't cover. - When you use the plan's "Real Time Benefit Tool" to look up drug coverage (refer to Chapter 5, Section B2), the cost shown is an estimate of the out-of-pocket costs you're expected to pay.
+You can call Member Service for more information. - Our Provider and Pharmacy Directory. - In most cases, you must use a network pharmacy to get your covered drugs.
 Network pharmacies are pharmacies that agree to work with us. - The Provider and Pharmacy Directory lists our network pharmacies.
-Refer to Chapter 5 of your Evidence of Coverage more information about network pharmacies.
+Refer to Chapter 5 of this Evidence of Coverage more information about network pharmacies.